San Diego Food System Alliance is leading an initiative across San Diego County to reduce food waste and increase food donation to people.

 The U.S. Federal Food Donation Act of 2008 specifies procurement contract language encouraging Federal agencies and contractors of Federal agencies to donate excess wholesome food to eligible nonprofit organizations to feed food-insecure people in the United States.

-Internal Revenue Code 170(e)(3) provides enhanced tax deductions to businesses to encourage donations of fit and wholesome food to qualified nonprofit organizations serving the poor and needy.
-Qualified business taxpayers can deduct the cost to produce the food and half the difference between the cost and full fair market value of the donated food.
+Internal Revenue Code 170(e)(3) and the Federal – Protecting Americans from Tax Hikes (PATH) Act provide enhanced tax deductions to corporations and small businesses to encourage donations of food to qualified nonprofit organizations serving the poor and needy.

 Why Save The Food San Diego now?